burtonjb/computer-graphics/README.md

 * clean up git history
 * sparse and "dense" images
 * shape based pixel selection (rect, circle)
-* magic wand like pixel selection (select all pixels similar to the origin pixel)
+* ~~magic wand like pixel selection (select all pixels similar to the origin pixel)~~
-* fill
+    * select a rect or circle (though uses the same image_mask like function, just uses a different filter (though I need to change the filter inputs then))
+* ~~fill (from the "apply_to_mask" function in fill.h)~~
 * compile with clang
 * update makefile to be "better"
 * support for alternative color spaces
+* rename fill.h/fill.c to mask.h/mask.c as they're image mask functions, not fill functions (fill is one of the functions that work on a mask)

 # Bugs/Issues
 * kernel processing is slightly bad (it just ignores the pixels on the edge)